AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 `04-project-specific-filtering.Rmd` : Performs project specific filtering.
 We prioritize the fusions as putative-oncogenic fusions if any fused gene in the fusion is annotated as kinases, oncogenes, tumor suppressors, curated transcription factors or present in COSMIC Cancer Gene Census list.
 We also annotated fusions if they are present in TCGA fusions list.
 All fusion calls are additionally have columns `reciprocal_exists` to specify if within the Sample a fusion GeneX--GeneY has a reciprocal GeneY--GeneX . `DomainRetainedGene1A` and `DomainRetainedGene1B` are added to identify kinase domain retention for Gene1A (5` Gene) and Gene1B (3` Gene).
-Oncogene annotated fusions do not need to be in both callers to be retained however if these fusions are found in more than 4 histologies we treat them as false calls and remove them.
+Oncogene annotated fusions do not need to be in both callers to be retained however if these fusions are found in more than 4 cancer groups we treat them as false calls and remove them.
-To scavenge back non-oncogenic fusions that are recurrently found uniquely in a broad_histology we kept fusions that were called by both callers and if >2 samples per histology called the fusion.
+To scavenge back non-oncogenic fusions that are recurrently found uniquely in a cancer group we kept fusions that were called by both callers and if >2 samples per hcancer group called the fusion.
-We removed the non-oncogenic fusions with genes fused more than 5 times in a samples or found in more than 1 histology as potential artifact.
+We removed the non-oncogenic fusions with genes fused more than 5 times in a samples or found in more than 1 cancer group as potential artifact.

-`05-QC_putative_onco_fusion_dustribution.Rmd` : Plots fusions found in multiple (more than 4) histologies in scratch/pbta-fusion-putative-oncogenic-preQC.tsv from 04-project-specific-filtering.Rmd and removes fusion calls found in more than 4 histologies as QC filtering.
+`05-QC_putative_onco_fusion_dustribution.Rmd` : Plots fusions found in multiple (more than 4) cancer groups in scratch/fusion-putative-oncogenic-preQC.tsv from 04-project-specific-filtering.Rmd and removes fusion calls found in more than 4 cancer groups as QC filtering.

-`06-recurrent-fusions-per-histology.R` : Identifies recurrent fusions and genes that are recurrently observed in fusions.
+`06-recurrent-fusions-per-cancer-group.R` : Identifies recurrent fusions and genes that are recurrently observed in fusions.
 We identified RNA-seq samples that can be used independently for each patient.
-After the selection of samples we identify which fusions and genes are recurrent (found in >3 participants per histology) in our `pbta-fusion-putative-oncogenic.tsv` dataset.
+After the selection of samples we identify which fusions and genes are recurrent (found in >3 participants per cancer group) in our `fusion-putative-oncogenic.tsv` dataset.